All Products

 Usage notes

-• A new sparse backup policy takes 10 to 15 minutes to take effect.
+• A new sparse backup policy takes effect in about 10 to 15 minutes.

-• The first backup policy row is fixed and cannot be deleted.
-Set its backup cycle to Every Week (at least two days) or High-frequency.
+• The backup policy in the first row is fixed and cannot be deleted.
+You must set its backup cycle to Weekly (on at least two days) or High-frequency.

 • If multiple policies are scheduled for the same day, only one backup set is generated.
-The system retains that backup set for the longest retention period among the overlapping policies.
+It is retained for the longest retention period among these policies.

-• Deleting a policy does not delete existing backup sets.
-They are retained for their original retention period.
+• After you delete a sparse backup policy, existing backup sets from that policy are still retained for the original retention period.

 Billing

 Backup storage includes a free quota.
-If your total backup storage stays within the free quota, no charges apply.
-Storage that exceeds the quota is billed separately.
+If your total backup size exceeds the free quota, you are charged for the excess.
+Backup fees.

 Switch to the advanced backup policy